mauro84211/PortfolioQA_Selenium_Cucumber_JUnit/README.md

-# PortafolioQA --- Selenium / Cucumber / JUnit
+# PortfolioQA --- Selenium / Cucumber / JUnit

 Hi!
 I'm Maurice, passionate about test automation and software quality.
 This is my QA Automation portfolio, where you can find information about my skills, experience.